-Launched in August 2015, Nursing Times Learning uses Learning Pool’s LMS and e-learning content built with Adapt Learning to provide nursing teams with an expanding suite of high-quality online learning units, written by national experts and double-blind peer-reviewed.
+Launched in August 2015, Nursing Times Learning uses Learning Pool’s Learning Pool Platform and e-learning content built with Learning Pool Authoring to provide nursing teams with an expanding suite of high-quality online learning units, written by national experts and double-blind peer-reviewed.

 All the fundamental aspects of care are covered from clinical record-keeping and drug calculations to end-of-life care and pressure ulcer prevention.